email: tony@lathes.co.uk

 "Wood Wizard" Wood Lathes

-Craftsman with a high-speed, ball-bearing spindle and a capacity of 36 inches between centres.
-Weighing a robust 82 lbs (shipping figure) this would have been an entirely adequate lathe for most amateur purposes.
-However, if money was no object (and in the early 1930s, in the middle of the depression, things were tight) the customer could chose the ambitiously priced, top-of-the-range "12" x 36" Craftsman advertised as "Our finest wood lathe ever".
+Investing just $19.50 would have purchased the delights of the next version, a 4.5-inch centre-height Craftsman with a high-speed, ball-bearing spindle and a capacity of 36 inches between centres.
+Weighing a robust 82 lbs (shipping figure), this would have been an adequate lathe for most amateur purposes.
+However, if money was no object (and in the early 1930s, in the middle of the depression, things were tight), the customer could choose the ambitiously priced, top-of-the-range "12" x 36" Craftsman advertised as "Our finest wood lathe ever".
 At $29.50 this was a heavy (96 lb) machine with a chrome-vanadium spindle threaded at both ends, bored through 9/16", running in sealed-for-life ball-bearing and supplied with both inboard and outboard faceplates.
-The tailstock had a No. 2 Morse taper socket and, with its Royal Blue lacquer finish, was both attractive to look at as well as being well-made and to a decent specification.
+The tailstock had a No. 2 Morse taper socket and, with its Royal Blue lacquer finish, was attractive, well-made, and to a decent specification.
 As with all Sears lathes, a motor was charged extra.

-Astonishingly, from their introduction, all versions of the Herberts used V-belt drive, a very recent introduction on small machine tools.
-In addition they were not tempted into foolish economy by fitting a two or three-step drive, all had four speeds - a specification that competitors were slow to take up (especially in Europe).
-This was a feature that not only gave the lathes an immediate appeal in the showroom and catalog, but also a genuine edge in performance.
+Astonishingly, from their introduction, all versions of the Herberts used V-belt drive, an introduction to small machine tools that began in 1930.
+In addition, they were not tempted into foolish economy by fitting a two or three-step drive; all had four speeds--a specification that competitors were slow to take up (especially in Europe).
+This feature gave the lathes immediate appeal in the showroom and catalog - and a genuine edge in performance.

 If any reader has a Herberts "Wood Wizard" lathe or other machine tool the writer would be interested to hear from you..